Planning Ahead

 - Summer squash – pickles, shredded and frozen or dehydrated for bread, soups

-- Tender herbs – (basil, mint, cilantro, parsley) mince and freeze in ice cube trays covered with olive oil or lemon/lime juice; herb salts
+- Tender herbs – (home-grown parsley, basil, mint, cilantro) mince and freeze in ice cube trays covered with olive oil or lemon/lime juice; herb salts, dried herbs

-- Cucumbers – quick and fermented pickles (kosher dills)
+- Cucumbers – canned pickles, quick refrigerator pickles and fermented pickles (kosher dills)

-- Green beans – pickle, pickled pizza beans; pressure can raw pack
+- Green beans – pickle, pickled fermented pizza beans; pressure can raw pack

-- Early onions, garlic – cure and store, dehydrate for spice powders
+- Early onions, garlic – cure and store, dehydrate for spice powders, store onions for long-term storage

-- Potatoes and corn – enjoy new potatoes and early corn as a special treat!
+- Potatoes and corn – harvest new potatoes and early corn as a special treat!

 - Medicinal herbs – make tinctures, infused oils, salves